The World’s Biggest Airport, Istanbul Airport, Takes off

-Istanbul Airport is located at the Çatalca- Göktürk-Arnavutköy area, in the European side of the city, 40km from Taksim and 52km from Kadıköy.
-Set in the middle between Tayakadin and Akpinar village, it serves more than 350 domestic and international destinations in 110 countries while its duty-free area is one of the largest (if not the largest) worldwide.
-For the time being, only one terminal is functional and four runways (out of the 6 in total when the project will be utterly completed) are in operation and five concourses are home to the numerous airlines that fly from and to the airport.
-Last but not least, the services and facilities provided at the airport are one-of-a-kind and of course, cutting-edge technology is applied all over the environmentally-friendly airport.
+Istanbul Airport is located in the Çatalca- Göktürk-Arnavutköy area, on the European side of the city, 40km from Taksim and 52km from Kadıköy.
+Set in the middle between Tayakadin and Akpinar village, it serves more than 350 domestic and international destinations in 110 countries, while its duty-free area is one of the largest (if not the largest) worldwide.
+For the time being, only one terminal is functional, four runways (out of the 6 in total when the project will be utterly completed) are in operation, and five concourses are home to the numerous airlines that fly from and to the airport.
+Last but not least, the services and facilities provided at the airport are one-of-a-kind, and of course, cutting-edge technology is applied all over the environmentally-friendly airport.

-All in all, Istanbul Airport, fully functional from 04/06/19 despite the construction not finished yet, has already become a major transportation hub connecting three continents, Europe, Asia and Africa, and will be developed into an even more significant aviation center as time goes by.
+All in all, Istanbul Airport, fully functional from 04/06/19 despite the construction not being finished yet, has already become a major transportation hub connecting three continents, Europe, Asia, and Africa, and will be developed into an even more significant aviation center as time goes by.

 Istanbul Airport was officially inaugurated on 10/29/18, coinciding with the 95th anniversary of the proclamation of the Turkish Republic.
 The first flight took off on 10/31/18, while from 04/06/19, all the passenger flights from Istanbul Ataturk Airport moved to the new airport.
 Despite not reaching its full capacity, Istanbul Airport is already fully operational.

 Istanbul Ataturk Airport ceased operations regarding passenger flights which are now served by Istanbul Airport.
 The new airport has also inherited Ataturk’s IATA Code (IST).
 Nevertheless, Ataturk Airport is still being used for cargo and general aviation and provides maintenance services.